flowroute/flowroute-messaging-python/README.md

 ## Install the required libraries

 The SDK uses the UniRest and jsonpickle Python libraries, which must be installed before you can use the SDK.
+> **Note:** You must be connected to the Internet in order to install the required libraries.

 1. Open a terminal session.
 2. Run the following two commands: